bizz84/flutter-tips-and-tricks/README.md

 ## Spread the word!

-If the tips on this repo have helped you, make sure to give it a star. 🌟
+If these tips have helped you, make sure to star this repo 🌟 and [share this tweet](#)! 🙏

 This way others can benefit too and everyone can learn! 👍

+## How to Contribute

+If you find any typos, errors, broken links, or other mistakes, feel free to open a PR.

+If you have more Flutter tip ideas, please send me a DM [on Twitter](https://twitter.com/biz84).

+Thank you for all your input!

 ### [LICENSE: MIT](LICENSE.md)